Waiola Church: History

-It is located at 535 Wainee street, Lahaina, Hawaii.

 Hale Aloha was remodeled in 1908, but fell into disrepair, and was missing its roof a floor in 1973 when a restoration was begun by the Lahaina Restoration Foundation.
 The structure was rebuilt by 1985, and stonework by 1992.
 A bell tower that was built in 1910 was also restored.
 A new bell was installed in the Hale Aloha tower in 2009.
 Hale Aloha is located on 600 Luakini Street.

+In August 2023, the church building was lost to the 2023 Hawaii wildfires.

+Description

 The church and Hale Aloha are two contributing properties of the Lahaina Historic District, designated a National Historic Landmark District on December 29, 1962.

+The congregation is pastored by licensed minister Kahu Anela Rosa.
+Normal Sunday services have been suspended during the Lāhainā recovery, but the church has reinstated a first Sunday worship with communion which is held at 10:00 a.m.
+Services are a mixture of Hawaiian and English language and song.
+The congregation is affiliated with the Hawaii Conference of the United Church of Christ.

 Burials in the cemetery

 The tombstones in the cemetery, with death dates: